Is DORS Right for Me?

 "My disability or serious health condition makes it hard for me to get or keep a job."

 If your answer is "No," then DORS may not be right for you.
-To be eligible for DORS services, your disability or illness must impact your ability to work.
+To be eligible for DORS services, your disability or illness must make it hard for you to get or keep a job.

 "I want a job."